hitchdev/hitchstory/docs/why-not/robot.md

 However, it also made several mistakes:

-#1 The language was too complicated
+# 1 The language is too complicated

 The robot language was supposed to be a readable equivalent to python.
-Unfortunately, like many other languages that get on the [DSL treadmill] there were features added until it became Turing complete.
+Unfortunately, like many other languages that get on the DSL treadmill there were features added until it became Turing complete.

 The language has conditionals, loops and variables - it essentially is a programming language, except not a very good one.

-#2 The debugging tooling is poor and the framework is not really designed to be ergonomic when debugging
+# 2 The debugging tooling is poor and the framework is not really designed to be ergonomic when debugging

+TODO

-#2 RobotSelenium is tightly coupled to Robot
+# 3 RobotSelenium is tightly coupled to Robot

 I made this mistake too initially when designing hitchstory.
 The temptation to have prewritten steps that could be plugged in (e.g. click) was pretty strong.
 It wasn't a good approach however - flexibility is too valuable.